-One can find an example of the importance of "Humanity" in the British reforms in nineteenth century Egypt, in the reforms concerning criminal justice and particularly the in prison system.
+One can find an example of the importance of "Humanity" in the British reforms in nineteenth century Egypt in reforms of criminal justice, especially the prison system.
 The objectives of these reforms was the implantation of more "Humane" living conditions and punishments in prisons.
 What was inserted in the criminal law was the "Humanity" that replaced the local Egyptian arbitrariness, violence and cruelty.
-It is important to stress that these reforms did not only tack place in Egypt and were not the invention of the British.
-As Esmeir explains, it Foucault argues that between the years 1775-1840, in Europe, a new form of discipline and punishment directed at the soul and mind of the prisoner and less at his body.
-This was thought to be the Human, Just and Fair form of punishment.
-This new form of punishment rendered the law more likeable and granted it with more legitimacy.
-Both Fahmi and Peters claim that these reforms directed at controlling the pain and suffering in the Egyptian criminal legal system were not the fruit of the British colonial rule but had already existed in Khedival Egypt.
-However according to Esmeir the appeal to the "Human" was a distinctively British colonial factor from the Khedival ones.
-The reforms of the colonial power were not only meant to teach the Egyptian the correct way to act as humans but also to establish the native Egyptians as humans in terms of law and modernity.
+It is important to stress that these reforms did not only take place in Egypt, and were not the invention of the British.
+As Foucault argued, in Europe of 1775-1840, a new form of discipline and punishment developed, directed more at the soul and mind of the prisoner and less at his body.
+This was thought to be the Human, Just, and Fair form of punishment.
+This new form of punishment rendered the law more likable, and granted it more legitimacy.
+Both Fahmi and Peters claim that these reforms directed at controlling pain and suffering in the Egyptian criminal legal system were not the fruit of British colonial rule, but had already existed in Khedival Egypt.
+However, according to Esmeir, the appeal to the "Human" was a distinctively British colonial development.
+The reforms of the colonial power were not only meant to teach Egyptians the correct way to act as humans, but also to establish native Egyptians as humans in terms of law and modernity.

-Cruelty and violence, however, still existed in the Egyptian judicial system under the British colonial rule.
+Cruelty and violence, however, still existed in the Egyptian judicial system under British colonial rule.
 Esmeir explains how even the violence was "Humanized".
-The punishments were classified, had to be useful and in correlation with the crime.
-Only pain that served a mean was accepted.
+The punishments were classified, and had to be useful and in correlation with the crime.
+Only pain that served a means was acceptable.
 Moreover, violence was kept outside of the regular judicial structure of the law and those protected by it.
 This separation was meant to secure the "regular" law structure as just and human, while still being able to use unlimited violence if needed.
-Special tribunals protected and shielded the normative judicial order as the violence they generated was kept outside of the normative system.
-According to Sadiq Reza this separation between the "Normative" and "Human" system of law and the "Special" system remained very much present in Egypt after the British occupation.
-It may be observed even today in Egypt`s endless state of emergency which allows the judicial system to act outside of its regular structures through "specials tribunals.
+Special tribunals protected and shielded the normative judicial order, as the violence they generated was kept outside of the normative system.
+According to Sadiq Reza, this separation between the "Normative" and "Human" system of law and the "Special" system remained very much present in Egypt after the British occupation.
+It may be observed even today in Egypt’s endless state of emergency which allows the judicial system to act outside of its regular structures through "special tribunals.”